azurenekowo/charlotte/src/api/README.md

 - Know what it needs (parameter, typewise if you want)
 - Know what it get (panic doesn't count, just the pure schema written in Typescript)

+## References

+- You should use [the schema generator](https://quicktype.io/typescript) to make data from origin being intelisense-compliant